Last updated: January 18, 2023

 The history of Fiske Hill stretches well beyond April 19, 1775.
-Human inhabitation of this region dates back over twelve thousand years and by the early seventeenth century, Algonquian people had been living along the Musketequid River, today known as the Concord River, for about a thousand years.
-Before contact with European settlers these indigenous peoples hunted large game in the surrounding forests including those that covered modern-day Fiske Hill.
+Human inhabitation of this region dates back over twelve thousand years.
+By the early seventeenth century, Algonquian people had been living along the Musketequid River, today known as the Concord River, for about a thousand years.
+Before contact with European settlers, these indigenous peoples hunted large game in the surrounding forests which included modern-day Fiske Hill.

 When Puritan families ventured inland around 1635, they claimed the prosperous land along the Musketequid River as their own.
 In a short time, European settlers cleared large tracts of forest to established Concord Plantation, now Concord, Massachusetts.
 One settler, David Fiske II arrived at Concord Plantation around 1647 and claimed the elevated terrain now called Fiske Hill.

 During the latter half of the 17th Century, David Fiske II and his wife Lydia established a homestead on the eastern slope of Fiske Hill at the western border of Cambridge, now known as Lexington.
 There the couple raised seven children including David Fiske III.
 Eventually the younger David built a farm near his father and together the Fiske's farmed the land until the end of their lives.
 When David Fiske III died in 1729 the farm passed to his son Ebenezer, who owned the land during the Revolutionary Period.